joostdecock/site/pages/about/index.md

 In a nutshell:

-Freesewing is an open source platform for made-to-measure sewing patterns {: .display-4 }
+> Freesewing is an open source platform for made-to-measure sewing patterns {: .quote }

 Or, read the origin story: